somespecialone/sert/README.md

 All currency rates eval to 1 USD 💵.

+> [!IMPORTANT]
-All routes have `Expires` ⌛ header for caching purposes.
+> All routes have `Expires` ⌛ header
+> So please consider using a caching mechanism to avoid unnecessary requests to the service as its resources are limited.

 ### Rates